tonyscottpage/site/whoweare.markdown

 permalink: /who-we-are/
 ---

-Page Consulting?
-These words on a brass plaque began as just a joke, but, very soon, a small company was born!
-[Tony Page ]({{ site.baseurl}}/who-we-are/tony) who started this is a 59 year old father of two grown up children, and a partner for 34 years to [Helen]({{ site.baseurl}}/who-we-are/helen).

 Over 25 years of practice we notice leaders becoming less trusted.
 If today you say "I am a leader!", will people be interested?
-But if instead you ask "What should be different round here?", they willingly take joint action towards a pressing problem.
+But if instead you ask "What should be different round here?", we notice they move into joint action.

-We do not favour the individual nor the team to which they belong - we stand for both.
-Our 'living system' approach is both born of our own experience and [inspired by others]({{ site.baseurl}}/who-we-are/inspirations).
-To pass our learning on, we make collected writings available in the [library]({{ site.baseurl}}/who-we-are/library).
+Page Consulting?
+These words on a plaque were just a joke, until this small company was born!
+The founder Tony Page [CV]({{ site.baseurl}}/documents/tonypagecv.pdf) is a 59 year old father of two grown up children, and a partner for 34 years to [Helen]({{ site.baseurl}}/who-we-are/helen).
+We have worked with leaders on their challenges in over 80 organisations and 40 countries, creating enabling environments that unlock the power of their team.

-Working with leaders on challenges in over 80 organisations and 40 countries we have collaborated with many [colleagues]({{ site.baseurl}}/who-we-are/colleagues) to deliver and and gather the learning.
-Since 2010 we have been building a small leadership development school in partnership with the <a href="http://www.middle-ground.co.uk"; target="_blank">MiDDLEGROUND</a> team, running pop-up events across four continents.
+Our 'living system' approach draws from many collaborations with [colleagues]({{ site.baseurl}}/who-we-are/colleagues) and from [others who inspired us]({{ site.baseurl}}/who-we-are/inspirations).
+We share our knowhow through collected writings in the [library]({{ site.baseurl}}/who-we-are/library) and a leadership development school we run in partnership with the <a href="http://www.middle-ground.co.uk"; target="_blank">MiDDLEGROUND</a> team, running pop-up events across four continents.

+But what do we really stand for?
+For you AND your team - not favouring either.
+For joining the dots.
+For decluttering towards purpose.
+For self-organising as in the Occupy movement after Hurricane Sandy, and the Linux operating system.
+We radically enable you to link, build trust and take accountability.

 [Drop us a line]({{ site.baserl }}/contact) to find out more.